-What is the format of the Ryder Cup? - Golf Monthly
+Ryder Cup Format – 2018 Le Golf National Matches

 We take a look at the Ryder Cup format, where Europe go up against America at Hazeltine National Golf Club in the most exciting contest on the golfing calendar

-The Ryder Cup takes place at Hazeltine National Golf Club from Friday 30th September for three days.
-This year marks the 41st edition of the biennial contest between team USA and team Europe, who each take turns to host the tournament.
+The Ryder Cup takes place at Le Golf National from Friday 28th September for three days.
+This year marks the 42nd edition of the biennial contest between team USA and team Europe, who each take turns to host the tournament.

 While the actual golf will begin on the Friday morning, the opening ceremony takes place on the Thursday evening, during which the two captains, Davis Love III for the USA and Darren Clarke for Europe, will announce their pairings for the first set of foursomes matches to take place the next day.